This self-help course

 The best way to use the

-and download the next step.
+then return and move on to the next step.

 The documents linked from the

 bottom of each page are intended to be an integral part of this course, and

 should not be omitted - the worksheet documents are included in the downloadable